AniClipart: Clipart Animation with

 Abstract

-Clipart, a pre-made graphic art form, offers a convenient and efficient way of illustrating visual content.
-Traditional workflows to convert static clipart images into motion sequences are laborious and time-consuming, involving numerous intricate steps like rigging and in-betweening.
-Recent advancements in text-to-video generation hold great potential in resolving this problem.
-Nevertheless, direct application of text-to-video generation models often struggles to retain the visual identity of clipart images or generate iconic (i.e., cartoon-style) motions, resulting in unsatisfactory animation outcomes.
+Clipart, a pre-made art form, offers a convenient and efficient way of creating visual content.
+However, traditional workflows for animating static clipart are laborious and time-consuming, involving steps like rigging, keyframing, and inbetweening.
+Recent advancements in text-to-video generation hold great potential in resolving this challenge.
+Nevertheless, direct application of text-to-video models often struggles to preserve the visual identity of clipart or generate cartoon-style motion, resulting in subpar animation outcomes.

 How does it work?